PAINET: A Principled Efficient Transformer for 3D Dynamics Modeling: Experiments

 \textbf{Evaluation Protocols.} Following~\citet{xu2024equivariant}, we conduct comparisons on two tasks, referred to as \textit{state to state} (\texttt{S2S}) and \textit{state to trajectory} (\texttt{S2T}).
 The task of \texttt{S2S} aims to directly predict the final state ($T=1$) and assesses the Mean Square Error (MSE) from the ground truth, referred to as Final Mean Squared Error (F-MSE).
-The task of \texttt{S2T} aims to predict the trajectories including multiple designated future time steps ($t=1, \cdots, T$ where $T>1$), as measured by MSE averaged across time steps, referred to as Average Mean Squared Error (A-MSE).
-These evaluation metrics are employed throughout this section with more details deferred to Appendix~\ref{appendix:evaluation metrics}.
+The task of \texttt{S2T} aims to predict the trajectories including multiple designated future time steps ($t=1, \cdots, T$ where $T>1$), as measured by MSE averaged across time steps, referred to as Average Mean Squared Error (A-MSE) (see Appendix~\ref{appendix:evaluation metrics} for details).

 \textbf{Competitors.} We compare \model with representative classic models including Linear Dynamics (Linear)~\citep{satorras2021egnn}, Radial Field Networks (RF)~\citep{kohler2019equivariant}, Message Passing Neural Networks (MPNN)~\citep{gilmer2017neural} and EGNN~\citep{satorras2021egnn} as well as state-of-the-art models for 3D dynamics prediction including EGNO~\citep{xu2024equivariant}, HEGNN~\citep{cen2024high} and GF-NODE~\citep{sun2025graphfourierneuralodes}.
-For the task of \texttt{S2S}, we compare with all of these models; for \texttt{S2T}, since the classic models are not originally designed for this task, we only compare with the latest models EGNO, HEGNN and GF-NODE.
-For fair comparison, we used these competitors throughout experiments, using the same hyperparameter searching space on validation data with details deferred to Appendix~\ref{appendix:hyperparameter}.
+For \texttt{S2S} task, we compare with all of these models; for \texttt{S2T}, since the classic models are not originally designed for this task, we only compare with the latest models EGNO, HEGNN and GF-NODE.
+For fair comparison, we use the same hyperparameter searching space on validation data for all models (see Appendix~\ref{appendix:hyperparameter} for details).